The Growing Place

 Planting & Growing

-This tree should only be grown in full sunlight.
+This plant should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is particular about its soil conditions, with a strong preference for sandy, acidic soils, and is able to handle environmental salt.
 It is somewhat tolerant of urban pollution.
 This species is not originally from North America.